My new goal: Not striving

 I spent the entire weekend with a raging head cold – which was actually, as it turns out, an allergic reaction to something in the hotel room.
 But I didn’t know that.

 So I blew my nose and sneezed and coughed and missed some sentences that might have been important cuz my ears were all stuffed up.

 Like Doreen Virtue, my colleague and muse.
 Like Caroline Myss, my teacher.
-Like Sarah, who was, this weekend, stepping for the first time onto that stage.
+Like the leader of this weekend’s workshop, who was stepping for the first time onto that stage.

 But as the program ended, and everyone around the room offered up their next steps: